yangboz/iStoryBook/README.md

 # iStoryBook
-a funny storybook with Benny and Nick.
+a funny storybook with Benny and Nick at first.

 ## CryptoStoryBooks

-In CryptoStoryBooks, users collect and breed oh-so-adorable StoryBook that we call CryptoStoryBooks!
+Now, In CryptoStoryBooks, users collect and breed oh-so-adorable StoryBook that we call CryptoStoryBooks!

 Each StoryBook has a unique genome that defines its appearance and traits.